MicrosoftDocs/power-automate-docs/articles/mobile-approvals.md

 If there aren't any pending approval requests, create an approval flow, set yourself as an approver, and then trigger the flow.
 Approval requests appear in the approval center a few seconds after the flow triggers and sends a request for approval.

-## Approve request and leave an optional comment
+## Approve requests and leave an optional comment

-1. Follow the preceding steps to [display all pending approval requests](./mobile-approvals.md/#View-pending-approval-requests).
+1. If you haven't done sone, follow the preceding steps to [display all pending approval requests](./mobile-approvals.md/#View-pending-approval-requests).

 1. Select **APPROVE** on the request you want to approve.